Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Tiling for Edge Combination

 \subsection{Case 1$(a^3bc)$}

-Let the first of Figure \ref{3abc_pentagon} be the center tile $P_1$ in the partial neighborhood in Figure \ref{3abcF1}.
+Let the first of Figure \ref{3abc_pentagon} be the center tile $T_1$ in the partial neighbourhood in Figure \ref{3abcF1}.
 We consider whether $E_{23}=a$ or $E_{56}=a$.
-If both are not $a$-edges, then we get the first picture.
-If one is $a$-edge and the other is not, by the symmetry of exchanging $b$ and $c$, we may assume that $E_{23}=b$ and $E_{56}=a$.
-This is the second picture.
-If both are $a$-edges, then we get the third picture.
-We label the three partial neighborhood tilings as Cases 1.1, 1.2, 1.3.
+If both are not $a$, then we get the first picture.
+If one is $a$ and the other is not, by the symmetry of exchanging $b$ and $c$, we may assume $E_{23}=b$ and $E_{56}=a$, and get the second picture.
+If both are $a$, then we get the third picture.
+We label the three partial neighbourhood tilings as Cases 1.1, 1.2, 1.3.